VainlyStrain/Vaile/README.md

 python3 Vaile.py
 ```

+#### Updating Vaile :

+To get the current version of Vaile, move into the installation folder and perform `(sudo) git pull  #sudo if installed by srcinstall.py`.

 ### Getting Started :-

 To get started, you need to set your own `API KEYS` for various OSINT & Scanning and Enumeration purposes.
 To do so, open up `API_KEYS.py` under `files/` directory and set your own keys and access tokens for `SHODAN`, `CENSYS`, `FULL CONTACT`, `GOOGLE` and `WHATCMS`.